-Thinking of buying a remote controlled drone this year?
+Are you thinking of buying a remote-controlled drone this year?
 You may want to think again.
 Florida lawmakers have been a little slow to catch up with Unmanned Aerial Systems (UAS) tech over the past few years, but they are catching up fast.
 Last Tuesday, a Florida Senate committee voted 5-4 to propose a measure that will make drone operators liable for negligence and property damage caused by a “fly-away” UAS.

 - Get out of town!
-While operating a UAS is perfectly legal on your own private property, it is subject to privacy concerns for your neighbors.
-Earlier this year, Florida lawmakers signed into law a statute against “search and seizures using a drone”.
+While operating a UAS is perfectly legal on your private property, it is subject to privacy concerns for your neighbors.
+Earlier this year, Florida lawmakers signed into law a statute against “search and seizures using a drone.”
 This law was directed toward law enforcement but certainly incorporates the drone hobbyist as well.
-Federal law also prohibits flying over public venues such as stadiums, concerts and other panic events.
+Federal law also prohibits flying over public venues such as stadiums, concerts, and other panic events.

 - Do you need a permit?
-Any drone operator planning to use their equipment for profit must obtain a FAA commercial exemption permit to do so.
-There is currently a backlog of these permits, so planning ahead is essential.
+Any drone operator planning to use their equipment for profit must obtain an FAA commercial exemption permit to do so.
+There is currently a backlog of these permits, so planning is essential.

 For any other questions or information regarding UAV/UAS operation and safety, you can visit the Know Before You Fly website, which is endorsed by the FAA.

-Property damage and personal injury from drones has very little case law grounded in the state of Florida.
-If you have a claim it may difficult to navigate the state and federal laws that govern drone negligence and liability.
+Property damage and personal injury from drones have very little case law grounded in the state of Florida.
+If you have a claim, it may difficult to navigate the state and federal laws that govern drone negligence and liability.
 If you have property damage or injury due to a drone, call the law office of Massey & Duffy at (352) 505-8900 today to schedule a consultation.

-Update: due to the developments in the regulations regarding these unmanned aircraft, there are several updates that need to be made:
+Update: due to the developments in the regulations regarding these unmanned aircraft, several updates need to be made:

-- Registered drones will receive a FAA issued registration number which MUST be clearly marked on the aircraft.
+- Registered drones will receive an FAA-issued registration number which MUST be clearly marked on the aircraft.